-You may have seen or heard of one species of badger in your area, but there are quite a few different species in the world.
+You may have seen or heard of one species of badger in your area, but there are quite a few different species worldwide.
 In this article, I look at the different species and where you can find them.

-There are fifteen badger species, including four Eurasian badger species, six ferret-badgers, three hog badger species, the honey badger, and the American badger.
+There are fifteen badger species, including four Eurasian, six ferret badgers, three hog badger species, the honey badger, and the American badger.
 There are two species of stink badger, although these are now included in the skunk family.

 Please read on if you want to know more about the different species of badgers.

-There are four species of Eurasian badger that make up the genus Meles.
+Four species of Eurasian badger make up the genus Meles.
 They were once thought to be a single species with three subspecies.
 Eurasian badgers include the Asian badger, Japanese badger, Caucasian badger, and European badger.

 All four species have similar stocky bodies and small, black eyes.
 The largest Eurasian badger is the European badger.
 They share their characteristic black mask with the Caucasian badger.

 They have short, black, white, brown, and grey fur.
-The Asian badger and Japanese badger are lighter in colour than the western species, with the Japanese badger appearing brown.
+The Asian and Japanese badger are lighter in color than the western species, with the Japanese badger appearing brown.

 They live in burrows with multiple chambers and passages.
 More than one badger family may use the same setts in different years.

-The Caucasian badger is very similar to the European badger, although slightly smaller with a greyish colour, rather than the black markings on European badgers.
+The Caucasian badger is similar to the European badger, although slightly smaller with a greyish color, rather than the black markings on European badgers.
 They have the typical face mask of the European badger.

 The Japanese badger is an endemic mammal to Japan.
-They can be found on the islands of Kyushu, Shikoku, Shodoshima, and Honshu, the largest island.
+They can be found on Kyushu, Shikoku, Shodoshima, and Honshu, the largest island.
 They are classed as least concern as their population is decreasing.

 They survive on a standard diet of earthworms and beetles and find local fruit such as persimmons and berries.